scalalandio/chimney/docs/docs/cookbook.md

     !!! example

         ```scala
-        // defaults only
+        // Defaults only:
         Transformer.derive[From, To]
         PartialTransformer.derive[From, To]
         Patcher.derive[A, Patch]
-        // allow customisation
+        // Allows customization:
         Transformer.define[From, To].buildTransformer
         PartialTransformer.define[From, To].buildTransformer
         Patcher.define[A, Patch].buildPatcher